-Being an organization with an international scope, cooperation has always been high on IBFD's agenda.
-In this endeavour, IBFD Academic has established cooperation agreements with select universities and research institutions throughout the world.
+As an organization with an international scope, cooperation is of key importance to IBFD.
+In order to support this, IBFD Academic has established cooperation agreements with select universities and research institutions throughout the world.
 The main goal is to stimulate research and teaching in international, European and comparative taxation.
 Partners are selected taking into consideration the following criteria:

 - objective credentials evidencing involvement in high-profile, competitive research projects;